Streamerbot/docs/streamerbot/3.api/2.triggers/4.integrations/patreon/Pledge-Deleted.md

----
-title: Pledge Deleted
+# Pledge Deleted
-description: Patreon Triggers Reference
-published: true
-date: 2023-03-17T21:19:35.997Z
-tags:
-editor: markdown
-dateCreated: 2023-03-15T20:46:44.819Z
----
+Patreon pledge deleted.

-## Overview
+## Details
-This triggers when a pledge is deleted on Patreon.
+This event triggers when a pledge is deleted in Patreon.

-For a detailed guide about Patreon see [this page](/Integrations/Patreon).

 ## Variables
+:variables-description
 Name | Description
 ----:|:------------
 `id` | The ID of this event.